How do I register for a course?

 I need special accommodation (ADA).
 Who should I contact?

-If you require special assistance please contact us directly via e-mail or telephone.
+If you require special assistance please contact us directly.

+Most of our courses are held in locations with ample and free parking.
+If there are any parking challenges with the venue we will notify attendees and provide some alternatives such as suggested parking locations.
 Parking is not included in the course fee.
-However most of our courses are held in locations with ample and free parking.
-If there are any parking challenges with the venue we will notify attendees and provide some alternatives such as suggested parking locations or bus route information.

 How will I know if a workshop is cancelled?

 You will be notified via e-mail.
-If for some reason the workshop is cancelled on the day the workshop is supposed to be held we will e-mail everyone and make a phone call notifying each individual.
+If for some reason the workshop is cancelled on the day of the course, we will e-mail and/or call each participant.

 Will I receive my continuing education certificate on the day of the seminar?
 Yes, you will receive your certificate of attendance the day of the workshop as long as your payment has been received by IAMT.
 If IAMT receives your payment after the course we will send your certificate of attendance to the address that you listed while you were registering for the course.
 You will be able to access your course certificates via the website if you need a copy.